Bio-Specimen Assessment of Fire Effects (B-SAFE) Study aims to reveal how wildfires affect the health of pregnant women and their babies

 “Very little is known about the health impacts wildfires have during pregnancy,” says Rebecca J. Schmidt, the lead scientist for the study and an assistant professor in Public Health Sciences at UC Davis.
 “Our goal is to collect information and biological samples that can help us understand what women were exposed to and how that exposure affected them and their babies.”

-Participants will fill out a survey providing information that may help researchers better understand what pregnant women were exposed to and how they were affected, including whether they evacuated or wore a mask, and what symptoms they had.
+Participants fill out a survey providing information to help researchers better understand what pregnant women were exposed to and how they were affected, including whether they evacuated or wore a mask, and what symptoms they experienced before and after the fire.
+The survey takes about 40 to 60 minutes to complete.

 The Camp Fire was the deadliest and most destructive wildfire in California’s history, killing 88 and burning almost 150,000 acres and 19,000 structures.
 It came fast on the heels of last year’s devastating wildfires in Northern California, which also affected Butte County.